-My name is Bud Price and I'm the IT Director at Brown Strauss, which is a distributor of structural steel which includes everything from the steel beams for houses to large buildings, bridges — different things like that.
+Bud Price is the IT Director at Brown Strauss, a distributor of structural steel — including everything from steel beams for houses to large buildings and bridges.

-Sure.
-So we were at a point where I was having trouble hiring people.
-And we took a look at the skill set or the amount of people out there with the skill sets that we needed for our current ERP system, which was a homegrown system.
-That was diminishing rapidly.
-Most had retired and in the next couple of years, a lot more were going to be retiring.
-So we saw that as a risk and we also knew that it was a system that wasn't meeting a lot of the needs that we had.
-So we thought it was a good idea to do it sooner than later so that we weren't painting ourselves in a corner so to speak.
+We decided it was time to make an update to our software because we were at a point where we were having trouble hiring people.
+We took a look at the amount of people out there with the skill set that we needed for our current ERP system, which was a homegrown system, and realized it was diminishing rapidly.
+Most people had retired, and we knew that in the next couple of years a lot more were going to be retiring.
+We saw that as a risk, and we also knew that it was a system that wasn't meeting a lot of the needs that we had.

-That's a really good question.
-They actually did an analysis and they interviewed department heads and subject matter experts and on an individual basis and they went through every area of the company.
-You know, it didn't take a long time, it wasn't a huge process but they were able to capitalize on the time and get down to the issues and then kind of score our company as a whole.
-And they really came up with some red flags that said, you know, these are the reasons why you need to move onto a new system and made that very plain to us and it all made sense.
-It was more eye-opening.
-I think there were some people that kind of knew or thought but they didn't know why.
-And so the process they followed and the documents they came out with and the presentation they gave kind of nailed it and said these are the specific reasons why we're at risk where we're at.
+ERP Advisors Group did an analysis and interviewed department heads and subject matter experts on an individual basis, going through every area of the company.
+It wasn't a huge process, but they were able to get down to the issues and score our company as a whole.
+EAG came up with some red flags that indicated we needed to move onto a new system.
+This was made very plain to us and was quite an eye-opening process.
+The method EAG followed, the documents they came out with and their presentation showed us the specific reasons why our company was at risk if we kept our current software.